JeremyRand/namecoin.org/contribute/gsoc-2018/index.md

 **Possible Mentors**: Brandon (confirmed), Jeremy (confirmed), Hugo?, Joseph?, Ryan?, Anyone else?

-## Search Engine / Metrics

-**TODO: I think Jonas is already working on this, should we remove it from the GSoC list?  -Jeremy**

-When we're asked how many people use Namecoin, what they use it for, and what example Namecoin websites exist, we currently have to say that we don't know.
-This is a totally unnecessary conundrum; the blockchain is public and the websites are public.
-You can help us learn more about how Namecoin is used in the real world by creating a search engine and metrics analysis system for Namecoin.
-Since Namecoin is decentralized, the decentralized search engine YaCy would be a great fit for this.
-This project idea has two components:

-* Create scripts to automatically scan the Namecoin blockchain and index each domain name in YaCy.
-This could be done via a standard DNS resolver running on the YaCy computer for clearnet websites; you may need to get creative if you wish to index websites hosted on networks like Tor, I2P, Freenet, ZeroNet, or IPFS.
-* Create scripts to generate statistics about usage.
-For example: How many websites are using Namecoin?
-How many distinct pages exist on a Namecoin website?
-(E.g. are they landing pages for squatted names or are they full websites?)
-What record types are they using?
-(IPv4, IPv6, Tor, I2P, etc.?)
-Are they mirrors of non-Namecoin websites?
-Do mirrors of non-Namecoin websites and the non-Namecoin websites that they're mirroring link to each other?
-Use your imagination; what can we learn about how Namecoin domain names are used in the real world?

-You are free to choose what types of addresses to crawl and what statistics to measure.

-**Difficulty**: Easy-Medium

-**Requirements**: Familiarity with YaCy.

-**Expected Outcomes/Deliverables**: Scripts for populating a YaCy index of Namecoin websites and generating statistics about those websites.

-**Possible Mentors**: Jeremy (confirmed), Jonas?, maybe someone else????

 ## Packaging Improvements

 Namecoin's various subprojects would benefit from improvements in the packaging process.
 For example: